Riteshhh-Thakur/Dashboard---Ferns-Petals/README.md

 ________________________________________

 🧠 Business Questions Answered by This Dashboard
-The following key business questions are addressed through this Excel dashboard:
 1. Total Revenue: What is the overall revenue generated from the 1,000 sales orders?
 2. Average Order and Delivery Time: How long does it take for orders to be delivered on average?
 3. Monthly Sales Performance: How do sales fluctuate across the months of 2023?